- 1 Discovering The Signs Of Clay Soil

 Mulching around your vegetables can reduce the risk of fungal diseases from soil moisture or mud splashing onto plant leaves.

 If you don’t want to build raised beds to plant other crops in, you can always trade with neighbors or friends for plants that grow better in amended soils, and simply stick with those which work with your soil type.

-If you have clay soil in your flower beds or flower gardens these are some of the best thriving plants in my beds.
+If you have flower beds or are growing a flower garden, these are some of the best performing plants in my beds.